omundy/dig245-everyone-hearts-math/README.md

-## Setup

-[Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository) this repository and [clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) it to your machine.

 ## Concept

 Develop a concept for your project.
 The subject matter or questions you pose are completely up to you.
-For example:
+Some perspectives you might consider:

 - How might you represent your own experiences with data, numbers, or software?
 - How do gamification strategies or other visible metrics change how you use software?